-- Improving the learning/studying situation: Context-aware m-learning applications can enable real-time situated-learning to take place in real physical environments and increase learning effectiveness for students (Basaeed et al., 2007).
-Some materials are not desirable for the learner to study/ learn in some locations and under certain circumstances.
+- 1. Improving the learning/studying situation-context-aware m-learning applications can enable real-time situated-learning to take place in real physical environments and increase learning effectiveness for students (Basaeed et al., 2007).
+Some materials are not desirable for the learner to study/learn in some locations and under certain circumstances.
 By filtering these out and selecting appropriate learning materials, learning opportunities can be improved and enhanced (Cui & Bull, 2005). - 2.
-Providing convenience to learners: This enables the user to focus more on the learning situation and less on the technology (Winters & Price, 2004) and eliminates the need for users to provide information to the system (Schilit et al., 1994).
-Timely information to learners can be provided (e.g., in a museum).
-The output of the mobile device can be adapted to suit the current situation (e.g., adjusting font-size, volume, brightness, and privacy settings) (Schmidt, 2000).
+Providing convenience to learners this enables the user to focus more on the learning situation and less on the technology (Winters and Price, 2004) and eliminates the need for uses to provide information to the system (Schilit et al., 1994).
+Timely information to learners can be provided (for example in a museum).
+The output of the mobile device can be adapted to suit the current situation (for example, adjusting font-size, volume, brightness, and privacy settings) (Schmidt, 2000).